Valium Overdose Symptoms, Signs and Addiction Treatment

 - Avoiding using Valium or other drugs from unknown sources.

 Don’t put off your recovery any longer.
-Call 1-888-744-0069 to speak to a treatment support specialist about the treatment options that best suit your needs.
+Call for free at to speak to a treatment support specialist about the Valium treatment options that best suit your needs.

 Some of the types of treatment you might consider to overcome your Valium addiction include:

-- Inpatient.
-You might opt for a short-term inpatient facility that requires a stay of a few weeks, or a long-term facility, which may require a stay of several months.
-In either case, inpatient facilities provide 24/7 care and support and offer treatments such as individual and group therapy, 12-step programs, vocational rehabilitation, cognitive behavioral therapy, and relapse prevention classes.
+- Inpatient treatment.
+You might opt for a short-term inpatient facility that requires a stay of a few weeks—such as 30-day programs—or a long-term facility, which may require a stay of several months.
+In either case, inpatient facilities provide 24/7 care and support and offer treatments such as individual counseling and group therapy, 12-step programs, vocational rehabilitation, cognitive behavioral therapy, and relapse prevention classes.

 - Executive.
 Those with demanding careers or high-profile positions may opt for an executive treatment facility, which provides similar treatment modalities as inpatient facilities, yet also offers more luxurious accommodations and amenities.
 Many permit time to work, meet clients, and even travel for work purposes.

-- Luxury.
-If you want your recovery to feel a bit like a vacation, you might choose a luxury treatment facility, which offers 5-star amenities such as spa treatments, gourmet meals, holistic therapies, and private rooms, as well as the standard inpatient treatment modalities.
+- Luxury treatment.
+If you want your recovery to feel a bit like a vacation, you might choose a luxury treatment facility that offers 5-star amenities such as spa treatments, gourmet meals, holistic therapies, and private rooms, as well as the standard inpatient treatment modalities.

-- Veteran.
-Veteran treatment facilities provide comprehensive, multifaceted care that not only focuses on treating the addiction but also addresses any unique co-occurring disorders and health or social issues, such as post-traumatic stress disorder or career concerns.
+- Veterans’ treatment.
+Veterans’ treatment facilities provide comprehensive, multifaceted care that not only focuses on treating the patient’s addiction, but also addresses any unique co-occurring or dual diagnosis disorders and health or social issues, such as post-traumatic stress disorder or career concerns.

-An addiction to benzodiazepines like Valium is usually best treated with a combination of gradual dose reduction and psychological therapies 7.
-In addition to detox, research has shown that behavioral therapies, such as contingency management and cognitive behavioral therapy, can help people make positive life changes and better manage relationships with others, learn new and healthier ways of thinking and adapting to their environments, and help prevent relapse 8.
+An addiction to benzodiazepines like Valium is usually best treated with a combination of gradual dose reduction and psychological therapies.7 In addition to detox, research has shown that behavioral therapies, such as contingency management and cognitive behavioral therapy, can help people make positive life changes and better manage relationships with others, teach people new and healthier ways of thinking and adapting to their environments, and prevent relapse.8

 American Addiction Centers accepts many insurance plans and can work with you on a manageable payment plan.